Upham Hall (Miami University): Uses

 Upham Hall is the home to many different departments at Miami University.
-They include anthropology, the Center for Environmental Education, the Scripps Gerontology Center, history, humanities center, Jewish studies, pre-law programs, sociology and gerontology, and statistics.
-In addition to being the home of these departments, this academic hall is the home to many professors offices and classrooms.
+They include anthropology, the Center for Environmental Education, comparative religion, the Scripps Gerontology Center, history, humanities center, Jewish studies, pre-law programs, sociology and gerontology, and statistics.
+In addition to being the home of these departments, this academic hall is the home to classrooms and many professors' offices.

+The Hefner Museum of Natural History, in the north wing of Upham, exhibits native and exotic organisms and covers biodiversity and ecological issues.
+Open to the public, the Museum offers interactive spaces for younger children.